 - "Amy's Choice" has a retirement home full of evil pensioners taken over by a race of aliens.
 However, that was a dream.

-- Daniel Linderman and Arthur Petrelli, the Big Bads of Volumes One and Three of Heroes, are both in their sixties.
+- Heroes: Daniel Linderman and Arthur Petrelli, the Big Bads of Volumes One and Three, are both in their sixties.
 In fact, they were Army buddies during the Vietnam War before becoming Fallen Heroes.

-- On Leverage, Nate's dad Jimmy is an aging member of The Irish Mob who, having lost his former position of influence in the Boston underworld during a long prison term, is scheming to get it back.
+- Leverage: Nate's dad Jimmy is an aging member of The Irish Mob who, having lost his former position of influence in the Boston underworld during a long prison term, is scheming to get it back.

 - Mr. and Mrs. Cutter from Ōkami.
 Even the weather above their house carries a foreboding feeling.